- 1 If You Have Gained Weight, Experienced Heavy Bleeding & Suffered Serious Side Effects from Having the Mirena IUD…

 MIRENA CAUSES SEVERE HORMONAL IMBALANCE OF WHICH MOST MEDICAL DOCTORS ARE UNAWARE.

 When the Mirena is in the body, the body produces less and less of its natural hormone, progesterone, because of the sustained release of the synthetic hormone, progestin from the Mirena IUD, and this causes many side effects and imbalances in the body.
-It gets worse when the Mirena is removed, as the body is no longer getting that synthetic hormone progestin, and yet is still not producing enough of its own innate natural hormone progesterone.
+It gets worse when the Mirena is removed, as the body is no longer getting that synthetic hormone progestin, and yet is still not producing enough of its own innate natural hormone progesterone, and that is when the infamous “mirena crash” starts.

-The suppression of progesterone confuses your endocrine system and leads to a serious hormonal imbalance, and “Estrogen Dominance” — the reason for so many of the symptoms you have experienced.
+The suppression of progesterone confuses your endocrine system and leads to a serious hormonal imbalance, and “Estrogen Dominance” — the reason for the mirena crash and so many of the symptoms you may have experienced.

 One of the most unbearable side effects of Mirena use is changes in the monthly menstrual cycle.
 Clinical data shows that most women who use Mirena experience heavy menstrual bleeding (also referred to as breakthrough bleeding) in the first few months of Mirena insertion.
 Although it is believed that most females develop amenorrhea or sparse menstrual bleeding within a couple of years, results vary significantly.
 According to the study conducted by Dr. Jen Gunter (6), the most common cause of premature Mirena removal is irregular spotting or intermenstrual bleeding.